sharetribe/flex-docs/src/docs/background/payments-overview/index.md

 ## FTW and Stripe

-The default Stripe integration in Flex works from any client application.
+The default Stripe integration in Flex works with any client application.
 However, the FTW templates are further configured to work hand in hand with Stripe: